kamanaHarikrishna/bedrock-rag-chatbot/README.md

-# Bedrock RAG Chatbot (AWS)
+# 🚀 AWS Bedrock RAG Chatbot (No Code Demo)

-This project demonstrates how to build a Retrieval-Augmented Generation (RAG) chatbot using:

-- 🧠 Amazon Bedrock (Claude 3.5 Sonnet v2)
+This repository contains documentation and resources for building a **Retrieval-Augmented Generation (RAG)** chatbot using **Amazon Bedrock**, **Lex**, and **S3**, without writing any custom code.

+## 📁 Contents
+- `docs/` – Contains sample travel policy documents used in the chatbot
+- `README.md` – Setup instructions and explanation

+## 🛠️ What It Does
+This chatbot allows users to ask questions about travel policies using their own documents stored in S3.
+It uses:
-- 🗂️ Knowledge Base + Titan Embeddings
+- **Amazon Bedrock Knowledge Base** (with Titan Text Embeddings)
+- **Amazon Lex** for the chatbot interface
+- **Amazon S3** to store and retrieve documents

+## 🧩 Technologies Used
-- ☁️ Amazon S3 for documents
+- Amazon S3
+- Amazon Bedrock
+- Claude 3.5 Sonnet v2
+- Titan Embeddings v2
-- 💬 Amazon Lex for chatbot
+- Amazon Lex

-## Setup
+## 📚 How to Recreate It
-1. Upload policy documents to S3
+1. Upload your policy documents to an S3 bucket
+2. In Amazon Bedrock:
-2. Create a Knowledge Base with Titan Embeddings
+   - Create a knowledge base
+   - Choose Titan Text Embeddings v2
+   - Use Quick Create for vector store
+3. Sync documents and test Q&A
-3. Configure Lex bot and Q&A intent
+4. Create a Lex bot and link it to the knowledge base

-4. Deploy and test
+## 🗑️ Clean Up
+- Delete the knowledge base, vector store, and S3 bucket to avoid charges

-## Folder Structure
+## 📌 Notes
-- `docs/` - Sample travel policy PDFs
-- `code/` - (Optional) Lambda, Python, or frontend code
-- `README.md` - Project overview
+- You must use an IAM user (not root)
+- Set up a valid payment method in AWS